GuiGou12358/sc-rollup/examples/price-feed-oracle/price_feed_consumer/ink-v5/README.md

 # Price feed consumer (ink! v5)

-Example of `Ink! smart contract` that consumes the prices sent by the Price Feed Oracle implemented via a worker deployed on [Phala Cloud](https://cloud.phala.network/)
+Example of `ink! smart contract` that consumes the prices sent by the Price Feed Oracle implemented via a worker deployed on [Phala Cloud](https://cloud.phala.network/)
 It uses the crate `inkv5_client_lib`.

 It supports: